raniaamina/inkporter/README.md

 ## How to Use Inkporter

-Just copy and paset inkporter.inx and inkporter.py to Inkscape extension directory, usually in `$HOME/.config/inkscape/extensions` for linux.
+Just copy and paste inkporter.inx, inkporter.py, and inkporter directory to Inkscape extension directory, usually in `$HOME/.config/inkscape/extensions` for linux.

 Unable to find where is the `extensions` directory for your Inkscape installation?
 you can check it from `Edit > Preferences > System` menu, then look at `User extensions` path in `System Info` section.

 If the installation is correct, you'll find Inkporter menu on Extensions -> Export -> Inkporter.
+Please make sure you're coppying right version of Inkporter, we provide two version of inkporter which is for Inkscape 0.9x and Inkscape 1.0 version.

 ## Development Status: